 This appears to be an instance of human-to-animal transmission of the virus.
 Health experts are saying that there is no evidence that pets can get sick from the virus or transmit the disease to humans or other animals.
 However, that does not mean we should not take the same precautions that we would take to prevent the spread of germs from our pets to our families.
 For example, wash your hands often with soap and water before and after you interact with your pet.
 Also, do not touch your face or allow your pet to lick your face.

 At the same time, COVID-19 is new and is still being researched, so veterinarians cannot be absolutely certain about the nature of its infection and spread.
-For more information, please see this February 29, 2020 advisory from The World Small Animal Veterinary Association (WSAVA).
+For more information, please see this COVID-19 advisory page from The World Small Animal Veterinary Association (WSAVA).
 You may also wish to view this downloadable brochure for more tips and answers to common questions.

 As always, if you see any symptoms of illness of any kind in your pet, please call your veterinarian to describe the symptoms and get instructions before you bring your pet to the animal hospital or clinic.
 If you yourself are experiencing any signs of respiratory illness, we advise that you please follow the directions of the health authorities; and we kindly request that you do not come to our facilities, but please call us to reschedule any upcoming appointment.